Low-power Remote Monitoring

 Given the low data-rate needed for the application and the need of preserving energy, we design our solution based on 6LoWPAN.
 Remote management of resources can be achieved using the CoAP protocol, which can work on top of 6LoWPAN/UDP.

-By the end of the first period, BTEC and WUT have already a prototype of the communication subsystem (based on CoAP/6LoWPAN) working on the low-power microcontrollers of the ring devices.
-In addition, parts of this software implementation have already been tested by other partners.
+By the end of the first period, BTEC and WUT had already a prototype of the communication subsystem (based on CoAP/6LoWPAN) working on the low-power microcontrollers of the ring devices.